Naturopathic doctors (NDs) are licensed physicians.

 Naturopathic medicine is also perfect for those who are feeling well but want to prevent disease in the future.
 We can assess risk factors and give patients tools for optimal health.

 In short Dr. Brody offers treatment that lines up with your values, period.

-Dr. Brody has a wide variety of treatment methods at their fingertips.
+Dr. Brody has a wide variety of treatment methods at her fingertips.
 Treatment plans are tailor-made for each and every patient and may include one or a combination of the following services:

 - Clinical Nutrition

 - Lifestyle Counseling and Coaching